 In order to cause a radio reflection an aircraft must have both the transmitter and receiver within its line of sight "radio horizon."
 The minimum altitude for a reflection is lowest at the transmitter-receiver baseline midpoint, with the minimum altitude about four times as high over either the transmitter or receiver.

-A few examples of the minimum midpoint altitudes are:
+A few examples of the midpoint altitudes needed and maximum 2 way Ground distances (i.e. ground to aircraft and back to ground) are:

 Minimum aircraft altitude

-I have had many QSOs using this mode usually on 144 MHz (2 metres) and in the region of up to 250km distance.
-I am on the main transatlantic flight path between Heathrow and the Hebrides.
-Most civilian aircraft fly at a cruising altitude of no more than 37,000feet, but there are other military aircraft, which fly much higher.
+Most civilian aircraft fly at a cruising altitude of no more than 12,000m or 37,000feet, but there are a few modern military aircraft, which fly much higher.
 However due to their Radar Absorbing Materials (RAM) and Stealth technology, they are intended to deliberately not reflect back any radio waves and thereby defeat enemy Radar, which might otherwise detect them.

 The shorter the distance between the transmitter and receiver, the more levels of air traffic that become available to cause reflections, over a broader geographic area.
-In experimenting with this effect, it was found that aircraft reflections generally affect (to any significant degree) only those systems having a baseline of less than about 250 km (150 miles).
-This is not to say that aircraft will never cause reflections on systems of larger baselines; however, these reflections will constitute only a very small minority of the overall total events.
-Due to their slow speed, aircraft tend to have much longer reflection durations, when compared to meteors.
+Due to their slower speed, aircraft tend to have much longer reflection durations, when compared to meteors.

 The aircraft will simulate an extremely slow "head" echo, with its associated oscillating diffraction pattern.
 The stronger the normal atmospheric scatter signal is at the receiver, the more pronounced these oscillations will be.
 This will create a symmetrical signal of a series of either accelerating or decelerating oscillations.
 The centre of these oscillations is usually occupied by a large peak which last from about one to fifteen minutes.
 The higher the operating frequency, the more likely it is for an aircraft to cause a reflection.